attilusleung/harmony.vim/README.md

 # Syntax Highlighting for Harmony files

-A simple syntax highlighting file for vim.
+A simple vim syntax highlighting file for the [harmony language](https://harmony.cs.cornell.edu/).

 ### Installation
 Use Vim-Plug: